SceneMaker/VisualSceneMaker/plugins/yallah/YALLAHRemotePlugin.md

 This VSM plugin implements the communication with a YALLAH character in Unity.

-The communication is based on WebSockets, allowing for a communication also with WebPages.
+The communication uses WebSockets, allowing for a communication also with WebPages.

 ## Messages